-Aquaculture systems are frequently faced with challenges posed by bacterial diseases, particularly infections caused by Streptococcus agalactiae, which can result in significant mortality and financial sufferers (Van Doan et al., 2022).
+Aquaculture systems are frequently faced with challenges posed by bacterial diseases, particularly infections caused by Streptococcus agalactiae, which can result in significant mortality and financial losses (Van Doan et al., 2022).
 The restrictions of antibiotic use have led to the necessity for alternative strategies that are both effective and environmentally sustainable.
 In this context, nanoparticle-based nutritional mediations have increased consideration as a possible solution due to their capability to enhance growth performance, improve hematological parameters, and stimulate innate immune responses (Mahmud et al., 2025).
 Despite the increasing interest in green nanotechnology, research focusing on the synthesis of CuO nanoparticles from e-waste using plant extracts, alongside inclusive biological evaluations, remains scarce.
 Exactly, incorporated studies exploring their effects on growth, hematological and immunological responses, and resistance to bacterial infections in fish models are lacking.
 Thus, the present study seeks to synthesize copper oxide nanoparticles utilizing M. suaveolens leaf extract derived from e-waste copper and to assess their biological efficacy.
 The research specifically examines their role as a dietary supplement in enhancing growth performance, hematological and immunological parameters, and resistance to infection with Streptococcus agalactiae in tilapia.

 Materials and methods